hsonhi/recibosmcx/README.md

 ## DeCrypto React page

-A React page for the DeCrypto WebAPI frontend UI built with React/Vite, TypeScript and Tailwind
+A React page for the DeCrypto .NET Core WebAPI, built with React, Vite, TypeScript and Tailwind

 ### Quick setup